mdjahidhasan009/JavaScript-Note/closure_scope.md

 ```

 ## Lexical Scope
-JavaScript uses lexical scoping (or static scoping), which means the scope of a variable is determined by its position
+JavaScript uses lexical scoping (or static scoping), which means the **scope of a variable is determined by its position
-in the source code.
+in the source code**.
 Nested functions have access to variables declared in their outer scope.

 ```js
 function outerFunction() {